 How do I prevent VPN leaks on mobile?

 Use a VPN with a kill switch, DNS leak protection, and IPv6 leak protection.
 Regularly test for leaks using online tools.
-Vpn for edgerouter: complete setup, options, and best practices for EdgeRouter 2026

 What should I do if Edge doesn’t load when VPN is on?

 Try a different server, check for app updates, or temporarily disable VPN to see if the issue is VPN-related.
 If needed, enable split tunneling for Edge.
+How to disable proxy settings in microsoft edge: a complete guide for Windows, Edge, and VPN alternatives 2026

 Are there legal considerations when using a VPN?